 Rich & Lou host regular Loudhailer Acoustic Musicians’ Nights and special events – come and play or listen – click here to find out more

 Open Bridges: LATEST NEWS 2019: Thank you to everyone who has contributed to our ‘Open Bridges: A River Full Of Stories’ project.
-We are preparing the presentation book for Hull and East Yorkshire libraries and museums and film for later this year.
 Find out more on the Open Bridges website